malikaalnajjar/Sadeed_GAStat_Hackathon/README.md

 2. Click the Sadeed extension icon in the toolbar
 3. Switch to the **"Upload Excel"** tab
 4. Click to select an `.xlsx` file (same format as the training dataset)
-5. Each row is evaluated with a progress bar — results table shows verdict, confidence scores, and explanation
+5. Each row is evaluated with a progress bar, results table shows verdict, confidence scores, and explanation

 ### Test 2: Live Form Detection

 1. Open any page with a form (or the survey platform)
 2. Fill in some fields
 3. Click the blue **"Scan Form"** button (bottom-right corner of the page)
-4. Results overlay appears instantly — fields highlighted green (clean) or red (anomalous)
+4. Results overlay appears instantly, fields highlighted green (clean) or red (anomalous)
 5. Click the extension icon for a per-strategy breakdown (GE, SVM, LLM)

 ### API Health Check